 You can also find

-If you have already followed the Python Quickstart you may have used
+If you have already followed the Python Quickstart you may have already check the "Helix" integrated example.
+This time, we will use the "Structure from Motion" example.

 Note: If this is your first time launching Rerun you will see a notification about the Rerun anonymous data usage policy.
 Rerun collects anonymous usage data to help improve the SDK, though you may choose to opt out if you would like.